 This is a weekly seminar that accompanies student teaching, in which students and the lead instructor address issues that arise in student teaching through problem-solving, role-playing, and situational analysis.
 An important goal is relating theory to practice.
 In addition, the course uses the student's portfolio to set goals for growth during student teaching.
 At the beginning of the course and after each placement, students reflect (in writing) on their development as teachers and special educators; these student reflections become part of the student's portfolio.
 Students and the instructor develop a rubric to score their portfolios for excellence, using professional norms as categories.
 Topical instruction throughout the semester is rotated among the cohort team; topics include adapting instruction for students with disabilities; knowledge of and teaching in all content areas; managing the classroom environment; integration of technology; school law; school culture; professional ethics and demeanor; reflective practice; the portfolio; the job search.
 The team also consults with student-teaching supervisors to insure that each student demonstrates strength in all areas of emphasis.

-Incorporates a supervised student teaching experience that allows the student to work in a childhood setting under the supervision of a teacher holding the appropriate certification and supervised by a RWC faculty member.
-Candidates participate in planning and teaching with increasing responsibility.
-In the accompanying weekly seminar, student teachers engage in reflective, self-evaluative discussion of teaching experiences.
-This constitutes half of the student teaching requirement and is in grades 1-3.
+Students will complete a supervised student teaching experience that allows them to work in an early childhood setting under the supervision of a teacher holding the appropriate certification and supervised by a Roberts Wesleyan University faculty member.
+Student teachers participate in planning and teaching with increasing responsibility.
+In the accompanying weekly seminar, student teachers engage in reflective, self-evaluative discussions of teaching experiences.

 Total credits: 45